Sycamorers/vggt-qwen3/README.md

 - Images are single-view in the current processed shards, but the model and dataloader accept multi-view input seamlessly once such data is available.
 - Geometry tokens are currently `null` and therefore bypassed; the model still uses VGGT’s visual tokens for 3D reasoning.

+At training time (Stage 2):
+- `configs/stage2_3d.yaml` mixes these datasets with a ratio of approximately **0.7 ScanQA / 0.3 SQA3D** via `MultiSourceDataset`:
+  - ScanQA provides broad, free-form semantic supervision (object categories, attributes, colors, etc.).
+  - SQA3D emphasizes spatial relationships and relative positions.
+- This combination teaches the model to answer both generic semantic questions and more geometric, “where is X relative to Y” questions before moving on to ARKit/RoomPlan (Stage 3).

 ---

 ## 4) Model & Configs